Which of the following descriptions best represent the overarching design of your forecasting model?

 What types of datasets were used for model training?
 (For example: observational datasets, reanalysis data, NWP outputs or satellite data)

-Coupled model output and ERA5 reanalysis (2018 - present)
+Coupled model output and ERA5 weekly statistics

 Please provide an overview of your final ML/AI model architecture (For example: key design features, specific algorithms or frameworks used, and any pre- or post-processing steps)